 Glamping · Mountain hut

-Cruise through remote snow trails and enjoy the freedom of riding a fat bike across the Finnmarksvidda mountain plateau within the Arctic Circle
+Cruise through remote, snowy trails and enjoy the freedom of riding a fat bike across Norway’s Finnmarksvidda plateau

 Travel with a team of huskies to carry your luggage and tuck in to fresh, locally sourced food throughout

 Share the snow-blanketed plateau with migrating herds of reindeer and the indigenous Sami people

 Snooze in a cosy Aurora Canvas Dome – eyes peeled for the Northern Lights – and unwind with post-ride saunas

 Head for the remote coastal town of Alta on the inner reaches of the Altafjord in Norway's most northern county.
 Settle into the unique Aurora Canvas Dome and meet the rest of the group for dinner, where you'll hear more about the expedition ahead.
 Expect a feast of local delicacies, ranging from fresh cod, to moose and a variety of seasonal food.